Sasha Glavic

-Sasha Glavic (born May 3, 1983) is a former Canadian football linebacker for the Hamilton Tiger-Cats of the Canadian Football League from 2006-2009.
+Sasha Glavic (born May 3, 1983) is a Canadian former professional football linebacker for the Hamilton Tiger-Cats of the Canadian Football League from 2006-2009.
 He was originally signed as an undrafted free agent by the Hamilton Tiger-Cats in 2006.

 Glavic played for the Calanda Broncos in Switzerland Nationalliga A (American football) from 2010-2012.

 He played CIS football for the Windsor Lancers.

 Professional career

 Canadian Football League

 Glavic signed with the Hamilton Tiger-Cats in May 2006 and attended the 2006 Hamilton Tiger-Cats season training camp before being released on June 3 to return to the Windsor Lancers for his final season of CIS football.

 Glavic returned to the Ti-Cats for the 2007 Hamilton Tiger-Cats season and made his CFL debut on June 30, 2007.
 He played in nine games before being placed on the injured list for week 10 and the reserve list for week 11.
 In the 2008 Hamilton Tiger-Cats season, he played in 10 games, was on injured list for 7, and inactive for 1 game.
 His 13 special team tackles were the second-most amongst Ti-Cats in 2008.

-On May 1, 2009, Glavic was traded to the Saskatchewan Roughriders along with the first selection in the third-round of the 2009 CFL Draft in exchange for Yannick Carter, Brandon Myles, and the Roughriders sixth-place selection in the third-round of the 2009 CFL Draft.
+On May 1, 2009, Glavic was traded to the Saskatchewan Roughriders along with the first selection in the third-round of the 2009 CFL draft in exchange for Yannick Carter, Brandon Myles, and the Roughriders sixth-place selection in the third-round of the 2009 CFL Draft.
 Glavic was released by the Roughriders on June 25, 2009, at the conclusion of 2009 Saskatchewan Roughriders season training camp.
 The Hamilton Tiger-Cats re-signed Glavic on September 15, 2009.